The CT10 NNLO Global Analysis of QCD: Heavy-flavor scheme in the CT10NNLO fit

-Less variation in the predictions of various heavy-quark schemes was observed when going from NLO to NNLO calculations \cite{Binoth:2010ra,Guzzi:2011ew}.
-For example, the spread of theoretical predictions for the standard-candle $W$ and $Z$ boson production cross sections at the LHC has shrunk from 6-8\% at NLO \cite{Nadolsky:2008zw} (with the largest deviations observed with the zero-mass PDFs) to 2-3\% at NNLO \cite{Aad:2010yt,CMS:2011aa,Watt:2011kp}.
+The heavy-quark schemes are brought into better consistency among themselves when going from NLO to NNLO calculations \cite{Binoth:2010ra,Guzzi:2011ew}.
+For example, the spread of theoretical predictions for the standard-candle $W$ and $Z$ boson production cross sections at the LHC has shrunk from 6-8\% at NLO \cite{Nadolsky:2008zw} (with the largest deviations observed with the zero-mass PDFs) to less than 3\% at NNLO \cite{Aad:2010yt,CMS:2011aa,Watt:2011kp,Thorne:2012az,Ball:2013gsa,Gao:2013wwa}.
 Quark-mass effects continue to be important.
 Their non-equivalent treatment by various PDF analysis groups gives rise to residual uncertainties in the standard candle predictions and in the observables sensitive to the gluon or heavy-quark scattering, such as Higgs boson production.

 The NNLO calculation in the S-ACOT-$\chi$ scheme in Ref.~\cite{Guzzi:2011ew} focused on two issues that had not been earlier addressed.
 First, we clarified the connection of the GM-VFN scheme at NNLO to the proof of QCD factorization for DIS with massive quarks presented by Collins \cite{Collins:1998rz}.
 It was demonstrated that the S-ACOT-$\chi$ scheme can be derived to all orders from Collins' approach and is validated by a QCD factorization theorem.